 Post-closure monitoring of the TMF overflow will be completed on a weekly basis for the first year of discharge through the spillway (when flow is present) and quarterly thereafter until two years after revegetation is complete.
 Discharge through the spillway to Bagsverd will not occur until rehabilitation of the TMF is complete and water quality has been demonstrated to be acceptable for discharge.
-Monitoring will address parameters listed in the ECA and the Code.
+Sampling for the following parameters will occur as per the Code (Part 5): pH, conductivity, total suspended solids, total dissolved solids, alkalinity, acidity, hardness, cyanide, ammonium, sulphate, aluminum, arsenic, cadmium, calcium, copper, iron, lead, mercury, molybdenum, nickel and zinc.